 The Healthy Hiker

-Keep scrolling to see spectacular scenery, and watch compelling videos of Linda's 6-month trek!
+Keep scrolling to see spectacular scenery, and watch compelling videos of Linda's long distance treks!

 Do you love hitting the trails, in any weather, anytime?

-Do you love learning about the wonders that nature has to offer, both in your own backyard, and in distance destinations?
+Do you love learning about the wonders that nature has to offer, both in your own backyard, and in distant destinations?

 Then, you too, may be a Healthy Hiker, and we would love to see you on one of our group hikes - keep scrolling!